What is Zelle?

 What are the costs of Zelle for Business?

-There are no extra charges for money transfers between business accounts.
-This means businesses can send and receive money without incurring additional fees, making it a cost-effective solution for managing transactions.
+Money transfers between business accounts are free of charge.
+This means businesses can send and receive money without additional fees, making it a cost-effective solution for managing transactions.

 Small businesses often struggle with high payment processing fees when using traditional methods.
 However, with Zelle for Business, these businesses can process payments without facing any payment processing fees.
 This is especially beneficial for small businesses looking to streamline their payment processes and reduce unnecessary costs.